BTV Khulna

-Bangladesh Television Khulna or BTV Khulna is a BTV-affiliated relay television station broadcast from Khulna, operating in southwestern Bangladesh.
-Established in 11 March 1977, it relays programming from the main television station of BTV in Dhaka.
+Bangladesh Television Khulna or BTV Khulna is a BTV-affiliated relay television station broadcasting from Khulna, serving southwestern Bangladesh.
+Established on 11 March 1977, it relays programming from the main television station of BTV in Dhaka.

 There have been multiple, though unsuccessful, attempts to convert BTV Khulna into a full-fledged regional television station.
 It is headquartered in the Khalishpur Thana of Khulna.
 BTV Khulna is one of the three relay stations of Bangladesh Television serving the Khulna Division; the two others being in Jhenaidah and Satkhira.

 History

 Initial plans and establishment

 In the 1960s, when BTV was a part of Pakistan Television, as Bangladesh itself was part of Pakistan at the time, there were plans to establish relay television stations in Khulna, Chittagong, and Rajshahi by June 1970.
 However, experimental broadcasts from the station only commenced in the year 1976, after the independence of Bangladesh.
 Another station in Khulna Division, broadcast from Jessore, was planned to be established by the end of 1975.
 A two-floor building, equipped with a 500-feet broadcasting tower and a high power transmitter, was built for the station in the Khalishpur Thana of the city.
 It officially went on the air on 11 March 1977.
 The station initially broadcast using 10 kilowatts of power and spanning 80 aeronautical kilometers.

 As of August 1989, BTV Khulna broadcast on VHF channel 11 with an upgraded 90 kilowatt transmitter.
 On 23 March 2005, BTV Khulna, alongside sister relay stations in Jhenaidah and Satkhira, went off the air temporarily as renovation works were taking place in their headquarters, which continued until 2 April.
 This affected terrestrial viewers in the three aforementioned districts, along with Jessore and Narail.
 Experimental broadcasts on digital terrestrial television from Khulna commenced on 25 January 2011.